The Max Headroom Incident: Chicago’s Creepiest TV Hack

 The Glitch That Shouldn’t Have Been Possible

-Broadcast signal intrusions aren’t easy.
-Not then, not now.
+Broadcast signal intrusions aren’t easy to pull off.
+Not then, and definitely not now.

-This wasn’t some kid hacking a modem in his bedroom.
-To interrupt a live television signal in 1987, the hijacker would have needed a powerful microwave transmitter and a clear line of sight to the station’s broadcast tower…either atop the John Hancock building for WGN or the Sears Tower for WTTW.
+This wasn’t some kid hacking a modem in his bedroom, to interrupt a live television signal in 1987, the hijacker would have needed a powerful microwave transmitter and a clear line of sight to the station’s broadcast tower…either on top of the John Hancock building for WGN or the Sears Tower for WTTW.

-The level of technical knowledge required was high.
-The equipment wasn’t easily available.
-And the fact that two separate stations were breached on the same night, with such bizarre precision, suggests planning.
+The level of technical knowledge required was high, the equipment needed wasn’t easily available, and the fact that two separate stations were breached on the same night, with such bizarre precision, suggests really careful planning had to happen.

 It wasn’t just weird.